osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/get-involved.md

 Once we have confirmed your MC spot, we will send you more detailed instructions but the main actions you will need to do are:
 - Make contact with your speakers - either before the conference or at the Icebreaker
 - Meet your speakers 10min before the session
+- Get them micced up
+- Make sure you speak into the speakers (otherwise we will lose you in the YouTubes)
 - Get acquainted with the tech as you will be troubleshooting any issues
 - You will have a Student Volunteer who will be your runner if you need help
 - Ring that bell